Crocodile tears

-Crocodile tears, or superficial sympathy, is a false, insincere display of emotion such as a hypocrite crying fake tears of grief.
-The phrase derives from an ancient belief that crocodiles shed tears while consuming their prey, and as such is present in many modern languages, especially in Europe where it was introduced through Latin.
+Crocodile tears, or superficial sympathy, is a colloquial term used to describe a false, insincere display of emotion, such as a hypocrite crying fake tears of grief.
+The phrase derives from an ancient belief that crocodiles shed tears while consuming their prey and, as such, is present in many modern languages, especially in Europe, where it was introduced through Latin.
 While crocodiles do have tear ducts, they weep to lubricate their eyes, typically when they have been out of water for a long time and their eyes begin to dry out.
 However, evidence suggests this could also be triggered by feeding.

 Bogorad's syndrome, a condition which causes sufferers to shed tears while consuming food, has been labelled "crocodile tears syndrome" in reference to the legend.

 History and usage

 The expression comes from an ancient anecdote that crocodiles weep for the victims they are eating.
 A collection of proverbs attributed to Plutarch suggests that the phrase "crocodile tears" was well known in antiquity: comparing the crocodile's behaviour to people who desire or cause the death of someone, but then publicly lament for them.
 The story is given a Christian gloss in the Bibliotheca by early medieval theologian Photios.
 Photios uses the story to illustrate the Christian concept of repentance.
 The story is repeated in bestiaries such as De bestiis et aliis rebus.

 This tale was first spread widely in English in the stories of the travels of Sir John Mandeville in the 14th century.